 All applicants must have taken the prerequisite mathematics, computer science, and statistics courses or equivalent, prior to starting the program.
 Applicants cannot register until they have completed these courses.
 Unofficial transcripts can be emailed to the program directors for review.

 Applications will be reviewed on an individual basis by MMM Program Directors Dr. Dipo Onipede, Associate Director of Academics in the School of Engineering and Dr. Diane Parente, Professor of Management in the Sam and Irene Black School of Business.
 Admission decisions will be based on the entire application portfolio, which will include academic and employment background, undergraduate grade-point average, Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT) scores, recommendations, and an assessment of how well the Statement of Purpose matches the program’s objectives.
 Admission to the MMM program is granted jointly by the Graduate School at Penn State and Penn State Behrend’s MMM program.

 The majority of new students will be required to begin the program in the Summer II session as the first required courses are offered only in the summer.
 Students should apply for fall, only if the program directors have guided you in this manner.

 The MMM will be offered on both a part-time and a full-time basis.
-The program is accepting applications now for full time study for the Summer 2015 semester.
+The program is accepting applications now for full time study for the Summer 2016 semester.
 Applicants should be aware of and adhere to domestic and international application deadlines.

 You can submit the online application prior to taking the GRE/GMAT so that recommenders have ample time to submit the online form.
 Once submitted, Graduate Admissions will begin assembling your application portfolio and send you a confirmation via email.